learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 Write your answer below this line:
 ________________________________________________________________________________

-First performed an inner join, which only includes records that are present in both tables.
-Although there were 2819 records in the left table, there were only 1079 records that existed in both tables, which are what you see in the resulting dataframe.

 ## Other Types of Joins

 By default, the `.join()` method performs a left join if no parameter is passed in for `how=`.
 In the cell below, perform a **_Left Join_** of `cards_with_mechanics_df` and `play_requirements_df`, with `cards_with_mechanics_df` as the left table.